Teknologi-Rekayasa-Komputer-IPB/tekcom/readme.md

 # tek.com

 ## About

-> **tek.com** Project Website is developed as an all-in-one platform for managing and showcasing activities, achievements, and resources of the Teknologi Rekayasa Komputer department.
+**tek.com Project Website** is developed as an all-in-one platform for managing and showcasing activities, achievements, and resources of the **Teknologi Rekayasa Komputer** department.
 It aims to provide an intuitive and efficient digital presence for both internal and external stakeholders.

-> It provides an opportunity to enhance and learn new skills while offering a platform for TEKOM 61 members to channel their talents and interests into a project.
-Furthermore, it establishes a dedicated information system tailored for TEKOM 61.
+It provides an opportunity to enhance and learn new skills while offering a platform for **TEKOM 61** members to channel their talents and interests into a project.
+Furthermore, it establishes a dedicated information system tailored for **TEKOM 61**.

 ## Main Features